mail-my-ballot/mail-my-ballot/packages/server/src/service/letter/views/Wisconsin.md

 - City / Town / Village: **{{city}}**
 - County: **{{county}}**
 - Elections: generally, all elections through the end of the calendar year; in particular, **{{election}}**.
+- Method of Delivery: I request that my ballot be mailed to me.

 {% endblock %}